SupeRuier/awesome-active-learning/contents/practical_considerations.md

 Prior work, like BADGE, often depend on model uncertainty or inference, but these measures can be unreliable if the model has not trained on enough data.
 Usually, a portion of data are randomly selected at the beginning to train a super weak model to get into the AL loop (might still not enough for deep models).

-Very small budget:
+Select directly from the representations:
 - [A Simple Baseline for Low-Budget Active Learning [2021]](https://arxiv.org/pdf/2110.12033.pdf):
   SSL + AL when the budget is extremely small (0.2%).
   A simple k-means clustering algorithm can outperform the state-of-the-art active learning methods.
 - A Novel Low-Query-Budget Active Learner with Pseudo-Labels for Imbalanced Data [2022, mathematics]
+- Cold Start Active Learning Strategies in the Context of Imbalanced Classification [2022]: Use clustering scores to select.
+- Active Learning on a Budget: Opposite Strategies Suit High and Low Budgets [2022]
+- Active Learning Through a Covering Lens [2022]

 Transfer an existing model:
 - [Cold-start Active Learning through Self-supervised Language Modeling [2020]](https://arxiv.org/pdf/2010.09535.pdf)
 - [On Initial Pools for Deep Active Learning [2020, NeurIPS Preregistration Workshop]](http://proceedings.mlr.press/v148/chandra21a/chandra21a.pdf)
 - Self-supervised Assisted Active Learning for Skin Lesion Segmentation [2022]

-Unsupervised Selection:
-- Cold Start Active Learning Strategies in the Context of Imbalanced Classification [2022]: Use clustering scores to select.
-- Active Learning on a Budget: Opposite Strategies Suit High and Low Budgets [2022]

 ## Start Point